■ Capture Mix Archives

 In order to get songs from YouTube, you will first need to download and install the YouTube Downloader software onto your computer.
 Once you have done this, open the software and enter the URL of the YouTube video that you wish to download.
 Select the format that you want to download the video in and then click on the 'Download' button.
 The video will then be downloaded onto your computer.

 Once the video has been downloaded, open up Virtual DJ and click on the 'Add File' button.
 Locate the downloaded video file on your computer and then click on the 'Open' button.
 The video will then be added to your Virtual DJ library and you will be able to play it whenever you like.

 How To Organise Songs In Virtual DJ

+Virtual DJ has a browser function, located at the bottom of the programme.
+Here, you can go through your various folders and find the audio files you’re looking for.
 To the right of the browser, you also get a bit more information on the track you’re selecting - the title, the year it was released, the genre and so on.